Does Nail Polish Expire and When?

 Never open a nail polish bottle if you are not immediately going to use it.
-Try to avoid 'testing' the product if you are not painting all of your nails with it, as nail polish is airtight and safe from expiry before it is opened.
+Try to avoid 'testing' the product if you are not painting and even coat on all of your nails with it, as nail polish is airtight and safe from expiry before it is opened.
 If you have opened the bottle, always make sure to put the cap back on it firmly.

 Tightly Cap the Bottle:

 Ensure the cap is tightly screwed onto the polish bottle for the most air-tight fitting.
 Doing this will help to prevent air mixing with the product which can cause evaporation of solvents, inducing discoloration, chemical reactions, and bacteria getting into the bottle.

 Shake Nail Polish Bottles Once in a While:

 Remember to shake any opened or used bottles whenever you go to paint your nails.
 This is the best way of keeping the consistency right to avoid product separation.
 Keep the textures healthy by shaking or rolling the bottles for around 30 seconds on an every-other-week basis.

 Avoid Leaving Nail Polish Remnants in the Cap and on the Bottle’s Rim:

 Make sure that the cap and the rim of the bottle are clean before you go to screw the lid on as this will influence how air-tight the polish is.
 To clean this effectively, take a few drops of non-acetone nail polish remover and lightly rub the excess polish off of the bottle rim and lid.
 This will prevent a build-up of nail polish causing clumps that will affect easily you can open and close the bottle.